helm/charts/incubator/keycloak-proxy/README.md

 ## Prerequisites Details

-Keycloak Proxy basically works with Keycloak service.
-So you need install a [Keycloak](https://github.com/kubernetes/charts/tree/master/incubator/keycloak).
-If you already have a Keycloak environment, you can use it.
+Keycloak Proxy is designed primarily for Keycloak, an OpenID Connect identity provider.
+But it also works with other OpenID Connect identity providers.

 ## Installing the Chart